How to Build Voice Scripts Without Coding (2026 Guide)

 Keep these tips in mind:

-Make it Interactive: A good conversation is a two way street.
-Ask clarifying questions to ensure you provide the most relevant answer.
+- Make it Interactive: Ask clarifying questions to ensure you provide the most relevant answer.

 Craft a Welcoming Greeting